Decreasing your Satchel Paige Age:

 CONTINUAL GOALS for PHYSICAL FITNESS

-I've made a table of exercises to do regularly, mostly at home, plus twice a week at Planet Fitness for lifting weights.
-I use a list because it provides motivation.
-Even though there is no “external reward” I've found that when I'm using the list – by checking off each exercise when it's done – usually I do the exercises, but without the list I don't.
-The frequency of exercises — cardio (on exercise bike) plus isometrics, stretching, and lifting, for the whole body from toes to neck — vary from daily to twice-weekly.
-My goal is practical, to invest a reasonable amount of time (and with multi-tasking it doesn't take much extra time, it mainly requires discipline) to gain the main benefits of exercise. { This is one application of an 80/20 Principle because roughly 80% of the health benefits come from the first 20% of the time-and-effort you could invest in exercising.
-For maximum performance – as for the competitive world-class Olympians I watch every two years, summer & winter – an athlete must push deep into the last 80%, but this isn't necessary for my goal. } { Recently, my "exercise list" has been expanded to include prayer and Bible reading, for Spiritual Fitness.
-And one row in my grid has optional "just for fun" activities, for music & juggling. }
+I've made a weekly grid of exercises to do regularly, mostly at home. {during 2014-2019 I also lifted weights at Planet Fitness, twice each week} I use a list because it provides motivation.
+Even though there is no “external reward” I've found that when I'm using the list – by marking each exercise when it's done – usually I do the exercises, but without the list I don't.
+The frequency of exercises — cardio (on exercise bike) plus isometrics, stretching, and lifting, for the whole body from toes to neck — vary from twice-daily to twice-weekly, averaging about once-daily.
+My goal is practical, to invest a reasonable amount of time (and with multi-tasking it doesn't take much extra time, it mainly just requires discipline) to gain the main benefits of exercise. { This is one application of an 80/20 Principle because roughly 80% of the health benefits come from the first 20% of the time-and-effort that could be invested in exercising.
+For maximum performance – as for the competitive world-class Olympians I watch every two years, summer & winter – an athlete must push deep into the final 80%, approaching 100% training, but this isn't necessary for my goal.
+But it's easy to say "yes, the first 20% is worth doing." } { Recently, my "exercise list" has been expanded to include prayer and Bible reading, for Spiritual Fitness.
+And one row in my grid has optional "just for fun" activities, like music & juggling. }

 These are my current CONTINUAL GOALS for PHYSICAL FITNESS.
 And I also have OCCASIONAL GOALS for PHYSICAL PERFORMANCE.